ustunb/actionable-recourse/README.md

 ## Reference

-For more about recourse or how to use these tools, check out our paper:
+For more about recourse and our tools, check out our paper:

 [Actionable Recourse in Linear Classification](http://www.berkustun.com/docs/actionable_recourse.pdf)
 ```
 inproceedings{ustun2019recourse,
      title = {Actionable Recourse in Linear Classification},